OpeningDesign/ULI-44_E_Mifflin-Suite_802/Program and Ongoing Notes - ULI - 44 - Suite 802.md

 	- 4 or 5 workstations in "C" shaped open office layout
 		- floor outlets might/might not be necessary to accomodate these workstations.
 - 6 person conference table in open office
-	- near office entry, most likely.
+	- tenant would like it near entry, not next to 'open office'.
 - *Relocate sink from private office to the current reception area.*
 	- there might be a alternate place for this, depending on how everything lays out.
 		- most likely near conference table however.